Browse through all of the translators in WLT.

 • Derick Mattern is a poet and translator living in Iowa City.
 A former BCLT mentee, he is now an Iowa Arts Fellow and 2018 NEA Literary Translation Fellow at the Iowa Translation Workshop.

-• Kit Maude is a translator based in Buenos Aires.
+• Kit Maude is a translator based in Bueno Aires.
 He has translated dozens of classic and contemporary Latin American writers and writes reviews and criticism for several different outlets in Spanish and English.
+He guest-edited the Buenos Aires issue of WLT (May 2024).

 • Gretchen McCullough (www.gretchenmccullough.wix.com/gretchenmccullough) is a senior instructor at the American University in Cairo.
 Her bilingual book of short stories in English and Arabic, Three Stories from Cairo, translated with Mohamed Metwalli, was published in 2011.
 A story collection, Shahrazad’s Tooth, was published in 2013.